SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/RkCMh2f4/Screenshot-2025-09-06-165811.png)

 This level of selectivity captured the most benefits.
-I believe that being even more selective gives diminishing marginal benefits and leads to more harms.
+I believe that being even more selective gives diminishing marginal benefits and leads to more harm.

 Which takes us to **why I believe we should continue to push hard for inclusivity**: